Caltrain: Train numbering scheme

-Caltrain train #159 at Hayward Park, the 30th northbound local 1xx train; electronic headsign indicates train number and final destination (San Francisco).
+Caltrain train No. 159 at Hayward Park, the 30th northbound local 1xx train; electronic headsign indicates train number and final destination (San Francisco).

 Each train on the schedule is assigned a three-digit number indicating direction, sequence and stop pattern.
 With the transition to fully electric service between San Francisco and Tamien, using Stadler KISS EMUs, the entire three-digit train number and final destination are displayed on electronic destination signs visible on the leading (cab) car and the side windows of other cars.
 Caltrain adopted a modified train numbering scheme starting in September 2024: